idodov/pixoo64-media-album-art/README.md

 **Functional Advantages:**

-- **Extracted Artist and Title Information:** The script extracts the artist name and song title, enabling you to utilize this information in automations for personalized notifications or custom displays.
 - **Sensor Data Storage:** All extracted data is stored in a dedicated sensor entity within Home Assistant, making it readily accessible for further automation possibilities.
 - **Clean and Consistent Titles:** Normalize titles and artist names for easier integration with automations and consistent display regardless of regional characters or symbols.
-This ensures seamless use of extracted data in automations and avoids inconsistencies in visual representations. **Example:** Original Title: "Beyoncé" (with accent) - Normalized Title: "Beyonce" (accent removed).
+This ensures seamless use of extracted data in automations and avoids inconsistencies in visual representations.
+  - Original Title: "Beyoncé" (with accent)
+  - Normalized Title: "Beyonce" (accent removed)

 **Prerequisites:**